oskardudycz/event-driven.io/content/posts/2026-03-30--intro_to_example_mapping/index.en.md

 >
 > Just like in Friends.

 I started to notice a bit slower head nodding and a bit more awkward smiles from the attendees.
 I repeated

-> "You know, like in Friends, the series titles episodes".
+> You know, like in titles of Friends episodes.

 And head-nodding stopped; only totally awkwardly polite smiles remained.
-Definitely, it wasn't The One Where Everybody Finds Out.
-So I finally asked, you weren't watching Frients, didn't you?
+Definitely, it wasn’t The One Where Everybody Finds Out.
+So I finally asked:

+> You weren’t watching Friends, didn’t you?

 Obviously, the answer was:

 > Emmm.
-NO.
+No...

-Okay, then, if you don't know Friends or the Example Mapping technique, this will be The One Where You Find Out.
+**Okay, then, if you don't know Friends or the Example Mapping technique, this will be The One Where You Find Out.**

 Let's say that we're working on the guest checkout feature for a hotel management system.